ivandfx/DFXWinTweaks/README.md

 DFX Tweaker does not require an internet connection.

 ### About updates
-The updates have to be downloaded manually, so you should visit the **Releases** section from time to time if there is a new version.
+Since DFX Tweaker doesn't needs internet connection, updates have to be downloaded manually, so you should visit the **Releases** section from time to time if there is a new version.

-NOTICE: Since the release of version 1.6, updates will arrive less frequently.
+**NOTICE: Since the release of version 1.6, updates will arrive less frequently.**

 ### Availability in other languages
 DFX Tweaker will be available in additional languages ​​as development matures.